These knives were issued to Special Forces during WW2.

 They were issued with a leather sheath with a security strap to hold the knife securely in place.

-I have recently discovered that Knuckle Knives were used in Korea.
+Knuckle Knives were also used in Korea.

 The image below shows a group of Australian Soldiers from the 3rd Battalion, The Royal Australian Regiment (3RAR), resting and trying to keep warm by a fire.
 Scattered around them is some of their equipment.
 To the left hand side of the soldier in the centre of the image is a knuckle knife.
 Apparently within easy reach if he needs to grab it.
 These soldiers appear to be well rugged up against the cold.